nodesign/weioDoc/examples.md

 attach.process(myProcess)
 ```

-Next, in the **myProcess** function, you need to set your access token :
+Next, in the **myProcess** function, you need to set your access token:

 ``` python
 accessToken = "< HERE YOUR ACCESS TOKEN >"